outscal/Unity-2D-Project-Super-Jumper/Player_Movement.md

 - Impulse - Applies an instant force on the Object, taking mass into account.
 This pushes the Object using the entire force in a single frame.
 Again, the bigger the mass of the object, the less effect this will have.
 Great for recoil or jump functions
 - Acceleration - Same as ForceMode.Force except that it doesn't take mass into account.
 No matter how big the mass of the object, it will accelerate at a constant rate
 - VelocityChange - Same as ForceMode.Impulse and again doesn't take mass into account.
 It will literally add the force to the Object's velocity in a single frame

+Understanding these different types of forces can be important to shaping the structure of the game as movement is probably the basic feature of any game.
+For example, the following code shows how a jump action that propels the object upward based on ‘space’ key input from the keyboard can be made to work by applying a velocity change to the Rigidbody component attached to the Player GameObject.

+For this game, since this is a 2D platformer, you can use Transform.position changes along with the Axes (Horizontal, Vertical) to create the movement of the Player every frame, and Rigidbody velocity changes for the jump.